 An impure function can read or write any signal within its scope, also those that are not on the parameter list.
 We say that the function has side effects.
 What we mean by “side effects” is that it is not guaranteed that the function will return the same value every time it is called with…

-How to create a clocked process in VHDL
+How to use a While loop in VHDL

 First of all, thank you so very much!